Eduvoice exclusive interview

 Dr. D.P.
 Sharma

-The post-COVID education culture, work culture, governance culture, management culture, and meeting culture, etc. will be changed dramatically.
-We need to bring the people closer to the technologies.
+The post-Covid education culture, work, governance, management and meeting culture, etc. will change dramatically.
+We need to bring people closer to technology.

-You know; in order to minimize the traffic, pollution, and transportation cost; we need to have a shift towards an emerging Green Paradigm of E- Culture.
+You know; To reduce traffic, pollution, and transportation costs; We need to shift towards the emerging green paradigm of e-culture.

-There are concepts of technological determinism, sociological determinism, political determinism, and many more.
-Till today; the Society has changed the technology a lot, but now onwards, the technology is changing the society.
-In the starting time, your grandfather may not want to have a mobile but once he gets and starts talking to the family members, he becomes habitual and then addicted techno-savvy citizen or Netizen.
+There are concepts of technological determinism, sociological determinism, political determinism, and more.
+Today society has changed technology to a great extent, but now technology is changing society.
+Initially, your grandfather might not want to own a mobile, but once he gets used to the mobile phone, he becomes a tech-savvy citizen or netizen.

-Therefore, there should not be any end to end transformation but there should be a judicious change.
-We need to design and adopt alternative education systems to cope up with the post COVID LIFE and SURVIVE with comfort and glory.
+Therefore, there should not be an end-to-end change, but a sensible change.
+We need to design and adopt an alternative education system to face the post covid life and survive with comfort and glory.

 For More Such Articles, News Update, Events, and Many More Click Here